rwkliu/my_blockchain/README.md

 ```

 ### Things to Improve
-*Point args.read_buffer to output of my_readline
+* Point args.read_buffer to output of my_readline
-*Combine command array and command_strings into hash map
+* Combine command array and command_strings into hash map
-*Reduce if-else statements in nid function
+* Reduce if-else statements in nid function
+* Create generic linked list function library
+* Try implementing an array of pointers to a linked list of bids
+* Implement loading from backup file

 ### The Core Team